projectcalico/calico/_includes/geek-details/datastore-kubernetes.md

 For completeness, the advantages of using etcd as the datastore are:
 - Allows you to run Calico on non-Kubernetes platforms (e.g. OpenStack)
 - Allows separation of concerns between Kubernetes and Calico resources, for example allowing you to scale the datastores independently
-- Allows you to run a Calico cluster that contains more than just a single Kubernetes cluster, for example, bare metal servers with Calico host protection interworking with a Kubernetes cluster; or multiple Kubernetes clusters.
+- Allows you to run a Calico cluster that contains more than just a single Kubernetes cluster, for example, bare metal servers with Calico host protection interworking with a Kubernetes cluster or multiple Kubernetes clusters.